mirix/approaches-to-diarisation/README.md

 Sometimes it works like a charm, sometimes it is a complete disaster, or anything in between.
 I wanted to understand why.
 During my tribulations, I came up with the approach showcased in the attached scripts (when going through my code keep in mind that I am chemist, not a developer).

+Note that these are just code snippets and not an installable module or library.

 SCRIPT 1: batch_diarize_stablets.py